viyoriya/dmenuScripts/README.md

 simple dmenu scripts
 =====================

 1. dmount     - un mount the drive from /mnt and list the drive(s) to mount in /mnt
 2. dpass      - lists stored password from password-store (using pass)
 3. dtodo      - add/delete todo/task list (file path : ~/.config/todo/todo.txt)
 4. dsearch    - search the google from dmenu
 5. drecord    - record video/webcam (script from lukesmithxyz)
 6. dbookmark  - add url manually to the file and list it in dmenu (file path : ~/.config/todo/bm_url.txt)
 7. dlist      - list all the scripts in dmenu and execute
+8. dtimer     - timer
+9. dtimer_fun - timer fuction to add in autostart.sh or dwmblocks

 update the path in makeLinks.sh